taneltorn/CoverHunterFolkERA/README.md

 1. Either:
     1. Apple computer with an Apple M-series chip
-    2. Other computer with an Nvidia GPU
+    2. Other computer with an Nvidia GPU (including free cloud options like Google Colab)
 2. python3 (minimum version 3.10, tested on 3.11)
 3. PyTorch with either CUDA or MPS support enabled.
 4. sox and therefore also a Java runtime